sftrabbit/StackAnswers/README.md

 Stack Answers
 =============

-Browse the StackExchange network on your Android devices.
+Browse the [Stack Exchange](http://http://stackexchange.com/) network on your Android devices.